motoharu-gosuto/psvgamesd/README.md

 Currently game dumps can be run both from SD card and from binary dump.

-However you may encounter freezes, glitches and graphical artifacts.
+However you may encounter freezes during video cutscenes, glitches and graphical artifacts.

 To use kernel plugin you need to obtain one of these:
 - binary file with dump of game card.